 Founder & CEO

-Prior to founding Metropolitan Public Strategies, Neal was Chief of Staff to New York State Attorney General Eric Schneiderman from 2011-2013.
-In his capacity as Chief of Staff, Neal managed and directed the overall strategic direction of the office, as well as oversaw its day-to-day operations.
-While at the office, Neal was responsible for pursuing mortgage fraud by the nation’s largest financial institutions in the wake of the financial crisis of 2008, and was the architect around the comprehensive campaign that the AG’s office waged alongside the legal efforts to hold Wall Street firms accountable.
-In 2012, Kwatra helped the AG successfully pass a statewide measure called the Internet System for Tracking Over-Prescribing (I-STOP), which was designed to help stem the tide of prescription drug abuse by creating a system to electronically monitor drug prescriptions.
+Prior to founding MPS, Neal Kwatra served as Chief of Staff in the Office of the New York State Attorney General from 2011-2013, where he managed and directed the overall strategic direction of the office, as well as its day-to-day operations.
+In this capacity, Neal helped the office aggressively pursue major mortgage fraud cases against some of the nation’s largest financial institutions in the wake of the financial crisis of 2008 and was the architect of a strategic legal campaign to hold Wall Street firms accountable.
+In 2012, Kwatra helped the office successfully pass a statewide measure called the Internet System for Tracking Over-Prescribing (I-STOP), which was designed to help stem the tide of prescription drug abuse by creating a system to electronically monitor drug prescriptions.
+Kwatra also led an AG Office effort to overhaul the state’s not-for-profit campaign finance regulations, putting New York at the forefront of the nation’s debate over dark money in politics.

-The union, which had previously not had an internal political operation, became a New York political heavyweight known for its members’ effective campaign volunteer work and its staff’s organizing and political research skills.
+Under Kwatra, HTC, which had not previously had an internal political operation, became a New York political heavyweight known for its members’ effective campaign volunteer work and its staff’s organizing and political research skills.
 Prior to his work at HTC, Neal served as the Deputy Director of Strategic Affairs for UNITE HERE, the national hotel worker’s union, where he founded and led the union’s new hotel development program.
 This program was the single most successful program for organizing new workers into the union in UNITE HERE’s history.

 Senior Vice President